jonlpersson/ed-latimore/site/_posts/2022-03-09-why-did-i-box.md

 I was simultaneously someone’s rival, mentor, and protege.
 I gained respect from other fighters, admiration from those who did not dare step in the ring, and I was legitimately becoming a better human.

 The community that I found myself a part of transformed me.
 It made me a more disciplined individual It gave me a goal.
-It gave me a group of people to be accountable to and it served to make me aware of my inadequacies and deficiencies as a person.
+It gave me a group of people to be accountable to and made me aware of my inadequacies and deficiencies as a person.

 ## You don’t get to choose your rite of passage